- Bullen Bullen (6 months to 2 ½ years old)

 - 4 Year Old Kindergarten

-When you arrive at the centre, please sign your child/ren into the allocated attendance record located in the foyer.
-This is used as a tool for an emergency and is also used for CCB and CCR purposes.
-When you arrive to pick your child up from the centre, please sign them out.
+When you arrive at the centre, please sign your child/ren into the allocated attendance tablet located in the foyer.
+This is used as a tool for an emergency and is also used for CCS purposes.
+When you arrive to pick your child up from the centre, please let the educators know that you are taking your child and sign them out.

-All educators are qualified to work in our early childhood setting and hold a minimum certificate III in Children’s Services.
-All our educators are trained in First Aid, CPR, Asthma, Anaphylaxis, Food Handlers and Child Protection.
-Management and educators in the three and four year old rooms hold a Bachelor in Early Childhood or equivalent and both services have a Registered nurse.
+All educators are qualified to work in our early childhood setting and hold a minimum Certificate III in Children’s Services.
+All of our educators are trained in First Aid, CPR, Asthma, Anaphylaxis, Food Handlers and Child Protection.
+Management and educators in the three and four-year-old rooms hold a Bachelor in Early Childhood or equivalent and BRELC has a Registered nurse.

 Do you have a funded four year old kindergarten program at your centre with a qualified kindergarten teacher?

-Yes, at Bridge Road and Monash Vale Early Learning Centres we have a funded four year old kindergarten program and employ two kindergarten teachers who hold a Bachelor of Education.
-Our Kindergarten programs are the same as a council run kindergartens and private schools.
-The difference is we operate our kindergarten program through our long day care with the program running from 8.30am to 5.45pm Monday to Friday and are open 50 weeks a year and open all school holidays catering to all family and work situations.
+Yes, at Bridge Road and Monash Vale Early Learning Centres we have a funded four-year-old kindergarten program and employ kindergarten teachers who hold either a Bachelor or Masters of Education.
+Our Kindergarten programs are the same as a council run (sessional) kindergartens and private schools.
+The difference is we operate our kindergarten program through our long day care with the program running within 3 different session times Monday to Friday and are open 50 to 51 weeks a year inclusive of school holidays catering to all family and work situations.

 Do we provide extra-curricular activities?

-Is there a minimum days my child can attend?
+Are there a minimum of days my child can enrol?

 Yes, a minimum of two days.